codeonwort/pathosengine/README.md

 ## What is this
 OpenGL rendering library (for 3d graphics study)

+Caution: Under heavy refactoring to utilize render command list.
+Forward renderer is broken, even test projects for forward rendering will not be compiled.

 * IDE: Visual Studio 2019, Visual Studio Code
 * Language: C++
 * GL version: OpenGL 4.6 Core Profile